Randy Myers: Professional career

 In a 14-year Major League career, Myers compiled a 3.19 ERA, 347 saves, 44 wins, 63 losses and struck out 884 batters in 884 2/3 innings.

 In 2000, Myers earned a salary of US$6,916,667.00 while unable to pitch due to a damaged shoulder.
 Most of his 1999 and 2000 seasons were spent receiving treatment after undergoing rotator cuff surgery in 1999; his injury resulted in a legal dispute between the Padres and their insurance carrier after the carrier denied an $8 million claim due to Myers' inability to play.

-The Padres' 1998 waiver claim of Myers is considered one of the biggest blunders in the history of the waiver wire.
-The Padres already had an established closer in Trevor Hoffman, but placed a waiver claim on Myers in order to prevent him from going to the rival Atlanta Braves.
-They expected the Blue Jays to take Myers off waivers, but the Blue Jays were happy to part with Myers and his remaining contract.
+The Padres' 1998 acquisition of Myers was seen as a classic case of a team getting stuck with a player as a result of a strategic waiver wire claim.
+Though they had a solid closer in Trevor Hoffman, the Padres placed a waiver claim on Myers, ensuring that he could not be claimed by the rival Atlanta Braves.
+The Padres may have expected the Blue Jays to take Myers off waivers, but the Blue Jays were happy to part with Myers and his remaining contract.
+The minor leaguers traded for Myers were seen as insignificant, suggesting that the two teams agreed to this trade because neither wanted to acknowledge that the Blue Jays were simply letting Myers go.

 In October 1990, Myers was featured on the 18-ounce box of Wheaties breakfast cereal along with fellow Cincinnati Reds 1990 World Series champions Eric Davis, José Rijo, Barry Larkin, Chris Sabo, and Hal Morris.